Loading data

 ];

-Second, add the path to the source data file:
+Add the path to the source data file in the page markup:

 <script type="text/javascript" src="./dist/pivot.js"></script>